Karpiaisia/AR_project/README.md

 You can try this app by downloading it on an android and showing it the attached picture with name "uus_kuva.jpg".

+Please ignore the possible graphical issues.
+I was mainly getting familiar to the coding side.